The Journey of Building with Rochester Homes: A Step-by-Step Guide

 Building a home with us is an exciting process from the moment you begin researching your new home to the day you move in.
 Here is a breakdown of what you can expect during each phase.

-Phase 1: Initial Steps
+Phase 1: Homeowner

 Your journey starts with reaching out to Rochester Homes, and we make it simple.
 You can email us, give us a call, or fill out the contact form here.
 If you have already had a chance to tour our facility, you have seen firsthand the benefits of building with RHI.
 Once you have contacted us, we will introduce you to the Local General Contractor (LGC) in your area to get the process started.
+The LGC will become your main point of contact throughout the rest of the process, leading all aspects of your home’s on-site construction.

 Financial Research

+When considering the purchase and construction of a home, it is important to start thinking about financing early in the process.
 Understanding your financing options upfront helps you set a realistic budget and to make informed decisions on home design and features.
 Do your research on different loan types.
 There are varying terms and requirements, so researching what you qualify for early on ensures you are prepared.
 By addressing financing early, you will have a clearer path forward and avoid any financial hurdles that could slow down your home building process.

-Floor Plan Selection & Customization
+Phase 2: Design, Floor Plan Selection and Customization

 Time to select your floor plan and make key customizations!
 Rochester Homes offers a variety of modular home designs - Ranch, Cape Cod and Two-Story, and you can customize the layout and finishes to suit your preferences.

-Choosing Your Floor Plan
+Choose Your Design and Floor Plan

 Rochester Homes provides many customization options—diverse selections of customizable floor plans designed to fit your lifestyle and needs.
 Or bring in your own plans, we can work with you to "value engineer" your design into a modular-friendly plan.
 Our modular designs offer flexibility in layout, finishes, and features.
 Start with one of our expertly crafted floor plans, then personalize it with a variety of options to make it truly yours.
 View All Floor Plans.